huggingface/datasets/docs/source/share_dataset.rst

 							Optional, a comma separated list of file patterns that looks for line-by-line text files other than *.txt or *.csv.
 Example: --match_text_files *.label
-	--keep_uncompressed   Don't compress the dummy data folders when auto- generating dummy data.
+	--keep_uncompressed   Whether to leave the dummy data folders uncompressed when auto-generating dummy data.
 Useful for debugging for to do manual adjustements before compressing.
 	--cache_dir CACHE_DIR
 							Cache directory to download and cache files when auto- generating dummy data